ninegua/cycle-coupon/README.md

 New developers coming to the [Internet Computer] do not have an easy way to start deploying canisters to the public block chain, because they either need someone else to help create a cycles wallet for them, or they need some ICP tokens (purchased through cryptocurrency exchanges, which is a daunting process for beginners too).

-This project allows a controller to create coupon codes to give to developers, who can later redeem a coupon code to get their own [cycle wallet].
+This project allows a controller to create coupon codes to give to developers, who can later redeem a coupon code to get their own [cycles wallet].

 Coupon Cycle Canister: [fg7gi-vyaaa-aaaal-qadca-cai](https://ic.rocks/principal/fg7gi-vyaaa-aaaal-qadca-cai)